yacca/Udacity-ML/project1.md

 >
 >- t(23)=8.02, p<0.0001,one-tailed
 >
+>If we choose 0.05 (5%) as the α level since p is less than 0.05 we reject the null hypotheses.
+>
 >I performed a test on 6 participants and get the following results:
 >
 >- Number of samples: 6
->- Degree of freedom: 5
+>- Degrees of freedom: 5
 >- Difference of sample mean: 27.32
 >- Standard deviation of the difference: 20.33
 >- t value: 3.29
 >- p value: 0.01085
 >
+>The p is less than 0.05 too.
+>
->We think these results  show that the incongruent word condition statistically significantly slow down the speed of naming the ink colors.
+>So I think these results show that the incongruent word condition statistically significantly slow down the speed of naming the ink colors.

 ### List of websites I referred